Liverpool considering selling 'unhappy' Salah, says former Egypt star Aboutrika | Goal.com

 Aboutrika expects his friend and former team-mate to make the move to one of the Spanish giants someday, believing Liverpool will find a big-money offer too much to resist.

-"If Salah was a player in Real Madrid or Barcelona, and playing in the same level as in Liverpool, he would've won the Ballon d'Or, and it is normal for a Spanish newspaper to ask Salah about Real Madrid and Barcelona,” added the 42-year-old.
+"If Salah was a player at Real Madrid or Barcelona, and playing at the same level as Liverpool, he would've won the Ballon d'Or, and it is normal for a Spanish newspaper to ask Salah about Real Madrid and Barcelona,” added the 42-year-old.

-"I do not have any influences in Salah's decisions, he is my friend and brother, and he is smart enough to know what is best for him."
+"I do not have any influence over Salah's decisions, he is my friend and brother, and he is smart enough to know what is best for him."